vorlif/spreak/README.md

 However, I always came to a point where I was dissatisfied.
 Either they use a self defined format, which could not be edited with common tools.
 Some libraries only support one language at a time or are use lot of mutexes.
-And no tool could *easily extract the strings* to be translated.
+And no tool could easily extract the strings to be translated.
-I wanted to try to solve these things for me and that's how spreak came out.
+I wanted to solve these problems for myself and so spreak was born.

 ### Features

 * Support for `fs.FS` (e.g. `embed`)
 * Goroutine-safe and lock free through immutability
 * Easily extendable
-* [Powerful extractor](https://github.com/vorlif/xspreak#xspreak) for strings to simplify the localization process
+* [Powerful extractor](https://github.com/vorlif/xspreak#xspreak) for strings to simplify the localization process (with support for templates)
 * [Direct support for humanization](#package-humanize-)  of Go data structures
-* Supports the po and mo file format.
+* Supports the commonly used po and mo file format.

 ### Usage